Trafficking Risk in Sub-Saharan African Supply Chains

 U.S. Department of State TIP Ranking: Tier 2

-According to the Trafficking in Persons Report, trafficking risk may be found among children from low income families in services that include domestic servitude, markets, and agriculture.
+According to the Trafficking in Persons Report, trafficking risk may be found among children from low-income families in services that include domestic servitude, markets, and agriculture.
 Girls are reportedly exploited in sex trafficking in urban areas.
-Criminal groups have been reported as traffickers of women and children for the purpose of forced labor in neighboring countries to Benin and Gulf countries.
+Criminal groups have been reported as traffickers of women and children for the purpose of forced labor in neighboring countries to Benin and Gulf Cooperation Council countries.
+Although the Government has been making significant efforts to prevent trafficking and to identify and protect victims, it doesn’t fully meet minimum standards for the elimination of trafficking.

 Migrant and Other Vulnerable Populations

-The top destination countries for migrants from Benin in 2019 were Nigeria, Togo, Côte d’Ivoire, Gabon, and France.[18]
+The top destination countries for migrants from Benin in 2020 were Nigeria, Togo, Côte d’Ivoire, Gabon, France, Niger, Ghana, Congo, and Burkina Faso.
+[17]

 Exports and Trade

-Benin’s top exports in 2018 were cotton, edible fruits and nuts, oil seeds, animal/vegetable fats (shea butter), electrical machinery, and iron and steel.[21]
+Benin’s top exports in 2021 were cotton, edible fruit and nuts, oil seeds, iron and steel, mineral fuels, and oils.[20]

-Benin was the 158th largest supplier of goods to the United States in in 2018.
-The largest exported product to the U.S. was edible fruit and nuts, specifically cocoa, cashew, and brazil nuts.[25]
+Benin was the 177th largest supplier of goods to the United States in in 2019.
+The largest exported product to the U.S. was edible fruit and nuts, specifically cocoa, cashew, and Brazil nuts.
+[24]

 Trafficking in Persons Risk Factors Analysis